-Disabled people told us, that the attitudes and behaviours of other people are a challenge when travelling.
-These behaviours have a significant negative impact on disabled people’s wellbeing and independence.
-As such, we conducted this research, to understand what could be done to address the bad behaviours of non-disabled people and/or encourage good behaviours.
+Disabled people told us that the attitudes and behaviours of other people are a challenge when travelling and that they have a significant negative impact on wellbeing and independence.
+So we conducted this research to understand what could be done to address the negative behaviours of non-disabled people and/or encourage positive behaviours.Â

 What did we do?

 During the project, we reviewed literature and looked at case studies that tried to improve behaviours towards disabled people in a transport setting.
-We also engaged with both disabled people and non-disabled people to get their views on different interventions that could be done.
+We also engaged with both disabled people and non-disabled people to get their views on different interventions that could be done.Â

 How did we do it and who did we do it with?